MKS Ruch Zdzieszowice

 Miejski Klub Sportowy Ruch Zdzieszowice (MKS Ruch Zdzieszowice) is a football club in Zdzieszowice, Opole Voivodeship.
-Ruch plays in the IV liga.
+Ruch currently plays in the Opole group of fifth-tier IV liga.
 They play home games at the Stadion Miejski.
 The club also has other sports sections including weightlifting, cycling, cards, women's football, athletics, and boxing.

 History

-Before 1965 the club went under many different names such as "Robotniczy" Sports Club, "Anna" and "Unia".
-Finally in 1965 the club was named "Ruch" and still harbors this name to the present day.
+Before 1965, the club went under many different names such as "Robotniczy" Sports Club, "Anna" and "Unia".
+Finally, in 1965 the club was named "Ruch" and still harbors this name to the present day.

 Since the beginning of the reign football club, the women's handball teams have enjoyed a lot of success.
-In the '70s, Małgorzata Wieczorek, Brygida Paterok and other girls with Zdzieszowice constituted the core team at that time Polish champions - Otmętu Krapkowice.
+In the '70s, Małgorzata Wieczorek, Brygida Paterok and other girls with Zdzieszowice constituted the core team at that time Polish champions - Otmęt Krapkowice.

 The faithful fans of the club are pensioners, they are exempt from payment of premiums and the club includes events for free.
-In the '90s Jerzy Woźniak was president - chairman of the Committee of NSZZ Solidarity Works.
-In his younger years as a football player, he played Start Łódź and after arriving in 1974 he played in Zdzieszowice for the colors of Crown Krępna LZS.
+In the 90s, Jerzy Woźniak was president - chairman of the Committee of NSZZ Solidarity Works.
+In his younger years as a football player, he played for Start Łódź, before moving in Zdzieszowice to 1974 to play for Korona Krępna LZS.

-It is worth noting that in years past, on the occasion of "Player of the Day", Zdzieszowice has hosted such clubs as the Ruch Chorzów, Raków Częstochowa, Polonia Bytom and Zagłębie Sosnowiec.
+In years past, on the occasion of "Player of the Day", Zdzieszowice has hosted such clubs as the Ruch Chorzów, Raków Częstochowa, Polonia Bytom and Zagłębie Sosnowiec.

-Since the 2006/07 season the club's president has been Krystian Chmiel, from that moment the club has successively been promoted to a higher class of leagues and in the 2008/09 season was promoted to III Liga Opole-Silesia.